wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/windows-plan/includes/review-benefits-stay-current.md

 ## How can your organization stay current?

 You can use the Windows servicing process to help Woodgrove to stay current.
-The process consists of four phases that span across four workstreams:
+There are four phases that span across four workstreams.

-### Plan
+### Phases

+- **Plan**.
 During this phase, you will define readiness criteria to pass through each of the Prepare and Deploy phases, and determine what needs to be updated by performing an assessment of your environment.
-You’ll prioritize applications, define go/no-go criteria and put together a list of infrastructure tools, agents, or settings that should be updated during the next phase.
-At this point, you can also learn from previous Windows deployments to further reduce the effort, time and cost for subsequent Windows 10 feature updates.
+You’ll prioritize applications, define go or no-go criteria, and put together a list of infrastructure tools, agents, or settings that should be updated during the next phase.
+At this point, you can also learn from previous Windows deployments to further reduce the effort, time, and cost for subsequent Windows 10 feature updates.

-### Prepare
+- **Prepare**.
 In this phase, you’ll assign appropriate test approaches to your important and critical applications, and test applications that must work during Pilot deployment.
 You also update infrastructure and configuration defined earlier in the plan phase.
 Based on compatibility data and critical app testing, you put together a list of devices that you’ll use for a Pilot deployment.

-### Pilot deployment
+- **Pilot deployment**.
 Your organization deploys the update on targeted devices to find any problems ahead of a wider deployment.
 At the end of this phase, you ensure that you’ve tested infrastructure, settings, and applications as defined in the plan phase, and certify that the update can be pushed to Broad deployment across the organization’s environment.
 If the update includes new capabilities, you ensure that they are all tested during this phase.

-### Broad deployment
+- **Broad deployment**.
 The update is pushed to the broader environment so that all devices are up to date.
 You capture any learnings from this phase so that you can use them in the plan phase for the next update cycle.
 This will help you improve the update process in the next cycle.

 ### Workstreams

 The phases in the process help you deal with the following workstreams for your updates:

 - **Compatibility**: In this workstream, Woodgrove assesses its devices and applications.
 Woodgrove determines how to prioritize application and device testing based on a set of criteria.
 For example, Woodgrove would make sure to test critical applications classified as critical either before or during the Pilot deployment phase.
-- **Deployment**: Here, Woodgrove sets out its readiness criteria and what resources and tasks are needed to update its infrastructure and configuration to support the Windows 10 feature update across its corporate environment.
+- **Deployment**: Here, Woodgrove sets out its readiness criteria, and what resources, and tasks are needed to update its infrastructure and configuration to support the Windows 10 feature update across its corporate environment.
 - **Capability**: Woodgrove uses this workstream to determine what capabilities and benefits it can gain from deploying an update, and notifies users about how to use them to improve productivity.
 - **Modernization**: Woodgrove uses this workstream to understand how it can minimize the cost, time, and effort involved to improve the servicing process for future Windows 10 updates.